 Curb Your Impulses

-It can be tempting to use credit when you’re bombarded by Black Friday deals and pre-holiday sales.
+It can be tempting to use credit when you’re bombarded by deals and sales.
 A credit card can be a useful tool when holiday shopping, so long as it’s used responsibly.

 “One of the biggest mistakes people make when holiday shopping is impulsively making big financial decisions,” says Nathan Grant, a credit industry analyst with Credit Card Insider.
 He tells Parentology, “Using a credit card to cover large balances or applying for a brand new credit card aren’t decisions that should be made lightly, let alone in places like the checkout line.”